Hxnzo/Location-Finder/README.md

 ### Coordinate Loader
 The app includes a **"Load from Files"** button, which loads latitude and longitude values from a file named **"coordinate.txt"** in the assets folder.
 This file should contain the coordinates of various locations in the GTA.
 The default file can be modified, or a new file can be added to the assets folder for custom data.

-## Challenges
-The main challenge encountered during development was setting up and using the Geocoder API for converting coordinates into addresses.
-Online documentation and resources provided solutions that streamlined the implementation.

 ## Setup
 1. Clone the repository to your local machine.